janssen70/datacollection/README.md

   - Mosquitto
   - Several Python scripts:
     - mqtt_to_02: listen to mqtt and push into Openobserve
-    - <tbd>: configure mqtt connection on devices
+    - axis_device_tool: configure mqtt connection on devices

 The requirements that led to this choice were: